Qiskit/qiskit/MAINTAINING.md

 We call these "security vulnerabilities", and there are special processes for handling these.

 Security vulnerabilities, including reports that _may_ be security vulnerabilities, are handled privately to avoid disclosing a potential attack surface until a fix or workaround is ready for deployment.
+Vulnerability reports are even hidden from most repository maintainers; only those with the GitHub `admin` role are automatically involved.
 This poses several problems:

 * even _potential_ security reports are high-priority interrupts on maintainers' time